CGSindac/CLI-Checkers/README.md

 ## Gameplay
 Gameplay requires 2 players, with each player recieving 12 pieces which will be promoted to kings (As per checker's rules) upon reaching the opposite side of the board.

-Each move is written in the following notation

 **Pieces**
 - White
     - 'W' -> Basic piece for white